microsoft/PowerPlatformConnectors/independent-publisher-connectors/AADInvitationManager/readme.md

-## Graph API Azure Active Directory (AAD) Invitation Manager Connector
+## Azure AD Identity and Access

 The Graph API is a powerful and very extensive REST API.
 Using this API, you can create and manage objects (e.g. users, groups etc.) in Azure Active Directory, create Microsoft Teams teams, and a lot more.

-This connector exposes the /invitations endpoint in Microsoft Power Apps & Power Automate.
-With this connector you can invite a guest user and then give them access to resources like Microsoft Teams & SharePoint.
+This connector exposes the Identity and Access resources of the Graph API in the Microsoft Power Platform.

 ## Pre-requisites